matej2314/my-portfolio/README.md

 ## Idea of the project

-After a half year of learning JS, I decided to start use React.js as a frontend framework.
-The first project created with React is this Portfolio.
-It's my personal website which show my projects, skills and courses I took.
+After six months of learning JavaScript, I decided to start using React.js as a frontend framework.
+The first project I created with React is this Portfolio.
+It's my personal website where I showcase my projects, skills, and the courses I’ve completed.

 ## Functionality

-It's a fullstack project, but every user after getting to my page will see frontend app which only shows data and allow to contact with me.
-To make easier editing data, I created simple CMS.
-This middle app allows to change every single part of data displayed on main page.
-Also I made simple API server which deliver all data and is responsible for communication with the database.
+This is a full-stack project, but every user visiting my site will first see the frontend application, which displays data and allows users to contact me.
+To make editing the data easier, I built a simple CMS.
+This intermediate app allows changes to every part of the data displayed on the main page.
+I also developed a basic API server that delivers all the data and handles communication with the database.

 ## Tech stack/libraries